douglascraigschmidt/LiveLessons/Java8/README.md

         (including Supplier and a custom functional interface) can be used in conjunction with Java constructor references.

-. ex8 - This example shows how to reduce and/or multiply big fractions
+. ex8 - This example shows how to reduce and/or multiply BigFraction
-        using a wide range of features in the Java completable futures framework, including many factory methods, completion stage methods, arbitrary-arity methods, and exception handling
+        objects using a wide range of features in the Java completable futures framework, including many factory methods, completion stage methods, arbitrary-arity methods, and exception handling methods.
-        methods.

 . ex9 - This example showcases and benchmarks the use of a Java